SmileiPIC/tutorials/perfs_patch_arrangement.rst

 .. figure:: _extra/arrangement.png

   Each numbered square represents a patch in an 8 x 8 patches configuration distributed over 16 MPI processes.
+  In this test case, the plasma is located in the 2nd column of the box.
+It explains why MPI domain are so small in this region.

 ----